aseyq/flyCSV/README.md

 ```

 ### Write the file with a specific name in a directory
+In this case it won't be deleted automatically.
 ```
 df %>%
   somefunction(...) %>%
   flyCSV("my_file.csv")
 ```

 ### Change the software to open the file
 ```
 df %>%